Lili (platform)

 Lili is a financial technology platform based in New York.
-It provides banking, accounting, and business credit services to small businesses.
+It provides online banking services to small businesses.

 History

 Lili was founded in 2018 by Lilac Bar David and Liran Zelkha.
-It began offering its service in 2019 and became publicly available in the United States in January 2020.

-In June 2020, Lili raised $10 million in a seed funding round led by venture firm Group 11.
 The platform’s user base grew significantly during the COVID-19 pandemic, reaching nearly 100,000 accounts by the end of that year.
 In October 2020, Lili secured a $15 million Series A round to support this growth.

 In May 2021, Lili raised an additional $55 million in a Series B round, bringing its total funding to $80 million.
 By that time, the company had surpassed 200,000 users.
 Later that year, Lili introduced its paid subscription plans, offering advanced financial tools and features for business owners.

 In 2022, Fast Company named Lili one of its "World's 50 Most Innovative Companies."

-In 2024 Tearsheet announced Lili as the best bank for SMBs.
+In 2024, TearSheet announced Lili as the best bank for SMBs.
+On August 13, 2024, Lili announced a partnership with Dun & Bradstreet to provide small business owners with tools and insights to start building and tracking their business credit.

-Platform
+In 2025, Lili announced a shift in its target audience, moving away from freelancers and repositioning its product to serve small businesses.
+As part of this shift, Lili increased its FDIC insurance coverage to $3 million.

+Products

 At its core, Lili provides a business checking account that supports all standard payment methods, including domestic and international wire transfers, ACH, check deposits, and cash deposits.

-Paid plans include accounting and tax tools for transaction categorization and tax deduction tracking.
-Lili also offers a business credit tool that reports secured credit card transactions to Dun & Bradstreet to help build the business’s credit profile.
+In 2025, Lili added multi-currency international payments and specialized banking solutions for ecommerce platforms and non U.S. residents.
+Later that year, it launched the BusinessBuild credit-building program in collaboration with Dun & Bradstreet.

+In 2026, Lili centralized money management for multi-employee businesses, enabling multiple users to access an account with clear permissions and full visibility and so eliminating the need for shared logins.
+Additionally in 2026, Lili began offering services aimed at high-revenue businesses: high-yield savings accounts, expanded FDIC insurance, and expedited payment methods.